 24 January 2024 - The coral bleaching impact index has been updated for the islands covered by ScubaWeather.
 The index is the accumulated (sum over 40 years) of Degree Heating Week (DHW) exceeding 1 F. The higher the number the more the corals around the island have been impacted by extreme sea temperatures.
-There is no island that hasn't been affected, and most of the islands set records during 2023.
+There is no island covered by ScubaWeather that hasn't been affected, and most of the islands set records during 2023.
 While the corals in the Florida Keys received a lot of press last year, most of the Caribbean experienced the same impact.
 Of all the islands ScubaWeather monitors the Galapagos have had the most extreme impact, which many will find surprising.
-The 1998 El Nino event had a outsized impact.
+The 1998 El Nino event had a impact double what the Florida Keys experienced.

 26 August 2023 - You've heard about coral bleaching, and how it is on the increase.
 Wondering what the impact is on your favorite place to dive?
 Check out our newest feature, the Coral Bleaching page that is now part of every dive site.
 Hover over the Climate in the Navigation bar for each dive site and follow the link.